Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - Can summarize and condense texts
 - Generates FAQs, tables, images, and image captions with just a few clicks
 - Formatting tables and lists, WCAG compatible
+- Integrate C# tools with AI Assistant for custom use.
+- Use your data for AI-generated responses (RAG).

 The AI assistant is a powerful and intuitive tool that will help you in your everyday work!